Deilenaar Rabbit: Pictures, Care Guide, Lifespan & Traits

 3. It Is a Fairly Recent Breed to Britain

-Because of the time it took for the Deilenaar to reach Western Europe, it wasn’t introduced to Britain until at least 1980.
+Because of the time it took for the Deilenaar to reach Western Europe, it was not introduced to Britain until at least 1980.
 The British Rabbit Council, the body that governs rabbit showing in the UK, did not formally recognize the breed until the late 1980s.
 The British breed standard is similar to that of the Dutch.

 Final Thoughts